 White Desert

-Northwest of Cairo and National Park, white desert.
-It’s white color derives from centuries of corrosion from the wind.
+Northwest of Cairo and the National Park, white desert.
+Its white color derives from centuries of corrosion from the wind.
 Sandstorms have created large rocky formations that are quite impressive.
 White rocks, in funny shapes, can reach up to 17 feet tall, or even more.
-At night as the dessert seems like it’s covered in snow due to the reflection of light.
-It is only accessible by 4×4 Vehicle or a Camel.
+At night, the desert seems like it’s covered in snow due to the reflection of light.
+It is only accessible by a 4×4 Vehicle or a Camel.

 Luxor

 It is considered the largest open museum in the world.
-The structures of the temples of Luxor and Carnak are literally inside the city.
-Across the bank of the Nile, you can find the Theban Necropolis, The Valley of Kings, and The Valley of Queens.
-Here over 60 pharaoh tombs can be found.
+The structures of the temples of Luxor and Karnak are literally inside the city.
+Across the bank of the Nile, you can find the Theban Necropolis, the Valley of Kings, and the Valley of Queens.
+Here, over 60 pharaoh tombs can be found.

 Nile